Vinz68/stairsJs/README.md

 <img src="https://raw.githubusercontent.com/Vinz68/logTest/master/images/logTestImg.png" width="250"></img>
 ## stairsJs
-is a minimal NodeJS app for a rapberry pi to automatically drive the stairs LED lights (14 steps) using IR detection.
+is a minimal NodeJS app for a rapberry pi-3 to automatically drive the stairs LED lights (14 steps) using IR detection.
-It uses logging (bunyan) a database (mongoDB) a REST Webservice API (express) and of course GPIO (onoff)/
+It uses logging (bunyan) and of course GPIO (onoff).

 ## Purpose
 The goal of this project is to build a nice led-light for my stairs (which I renovated recently) and to learn the raspberry PI, nodeJS and GPIO programming